elucian/bee/syntax/structure.md

 **Restriction:**
 * you can not call one aspect using _make_ statement;
-* you can not call one aspect from one expression;
+* you can not call one aspect from expressions;
+* one aspect can not be run in parallel with another aspect;
+* one aspect can not _play_ from inside a rule;

 #### Parameters